 President Schmoke Report

 President Schmoke reported that the CPA dean’s search committee was working closely with him and that it contained a majority of faculty.
 CPA Chris spencer agreed to serve as interim dean of CPA.
-Has asssembled a committee based on various recommendations for CPA dean search with Laura Bryan as chair There will be an open faculty forum regarding the search.
+Has assembled a committee based on various recommendations for CPA dean search with Laura Bryan as chair There will be an open faculty forum regarding the search.
 The UFS will work directly with the President by appointing a small task force with the duties of specifying processes and policies regarding future dean searches.
 The President reminded us that he would appreciate the process being fueled by best practices.
 The CPA faculty senate president has volunteered to be on that small task force.

 President Schmoke reported to UFS on what he had found regarding recent community college visits in terms of quality and breadth of programs at these institutions, the physical structure of the campuses, and the competition by 4 year institutions for 4 year transfer students.
 He suggested that instead of focusing so much on articulation agreements UB needs to, in a clear concise way, make detailed information available to community college students about their exact course work as a best option for transferring to UB.
 President Schmoke also indicated that we should continue efforts to recruit students from BCCC